bretonne/location-rollout-demo/presentation.md

 # Monitoring & Rollback

 - Instrument both versions with metrics and logs.
-- Watch error rate, latency, and SLOs per location.
+- Watch error rate, latency, and SLAs per version.
 - If degradation appears: revert 100% to previous version

 ---